tmturgut/DI722-Term-Project/README.md

 <br>

-## Spatio-Temporal Analysis of Flood Risk and Social Vulnerability in the UK <br> Comparing K-Means and DBSCAN on H3 Grids
+## Spatio Temporal Analysis of Flood Risk and Social Vulnerability in the UK <br> Comparing K-Means and DBSCAN on H3 Grids

 <br>